MudiaCode/what-i-learned/java/for-loops.md

 ```

 This is how it works:
-* Line 6: The datatype and the name of the list is declared as a variable
+* The datatype and the name of the list is declared as a variable
 * The list (in curly braces) contains 3 items of choice
-* Line 7: This is where the loop body starts
+* The loop body starts from `for` to the closing curly brace
 * `place:placeList` means item in list - as seen above the list is named as `placeList`
-* in summery: the brackets in line 7 is the condition given to the for loop which is to select each item in the list
+* in summary: the brackets in the for loop is the condition given to the for loop which is to select each item in the list
-* line 8: prints the statement as a loop
+* it then prints the statement multiple times until it reaches the end of the array
 * In the brackets "Hello " is added to the variable `place`.
 * the loop will print "Hello " with each item in the list as: "Hello World", "Hello Brighton", "Hello London"